bmershon/image-sources/README.md

 The student's task is primarily concerned with adding functionality to the scenegraph, including the ability to:

-- Generage image sources through reflections of a specified order
+- Generate image sources through reflections of a specified order (e.g. two bounces requires reflections of reflections)
-- Gernate paths from source to receiver
+- Generate paths from source to receiver
 - Generate an impulse response based on the order-n reflection paths that have been generated
-- Process a given audio file and perform convolution with the constructed impulse response
+- Add functionality, such as implementing bounding boxes to speed up raytracing
+- And much more!

-All this extra functionality is exposed as an extension that adds functions to `scene` object.
-The scene object holds all material objects in the scene, the cameras, the source, the receiver, and the reflected image sources and traced paths, and has functions which mutate its state.
+For my own organization, I exposed the functionality that is expected to be added to the `scene` object as an extension that monkey patches these functions during runtime.
+The scene object holds all material objects in the scene, the cameras, the source, the receiver, and the reflected image sources and traced paths.
+It also has functions which mutate its state by computing new image sources, new paths, and new impulse response.
+Additionally, it has some features that allow the scene to accumulate transforms and compute bounding boxes (once and for all, since objects don't move in this simulation).

 The files in the *src* folder are compiled (concatenated appropriately) to form a single global `image_sources` object with one method called `extend(scene)` that takes in the scene graph object and adds new methods to it.
-Given a scene, one adds the funtionality by calling:
+Given a scene, one adds the functionality by calling:

 ```js
 image_sources.extend(scene);
 ```

-To build *main/image_sources.js* (the functionality this assignment tasks students with creating), we follow the next few steps.
+To build *main/image_sources.js*, we follow the next few steps.

 In the root directory, install all required dependencies as specified in *package.json* by running: